DNSFilter/domainlists/README.md

+# DNSFilter Domain Lists

-This is a list of domains associated with top websites and services.
-It was compiled with comprehensiveness in mind and thus errs on the side of blocking too much instead of too little.
+This is a list of domains associated with top websites and services, for use with blocking or whitelisting.

 ## Credits